evanx/lula-hub/README.md

 This is essentially the timestamp that the message is added according to Redis' clock.
 (See https://redis.io/topics/streams-intro.)

-When a client message is posted to the hub, its local stream ID is specified as a field named `seq.`
+When a client message is posted to the hub, its local stream ID is specified as a field named `id.`

 Clients add outgoing messages to an `out` stream in their local Redis i.e. using `xadd.` Their lula-client process syncs this remote `out` stream into the hub's `in` stream.

 Messages can be reposted by clients e.g. to retry in the event of a network error.
 The hub will ignore messages already received according to the message's sequential ID.
 This serves to ensure that messages are not duplicated and that "exactly-once" delivery can be guaranteed.

 ### Hub outgoing